-- Tuition Deposit: \$100 (Non-Refundable: will be credited toward first semester tuition.) - Comprehensive Fee: \$22 per credit hour (Supports Student Center, Student Activities and Organizations, Wellness Center, Athletics, Health Services, and Campus Safety.) - ■ Academic Instruction Fee:

-An Academic Instruction Fee for credit courses is charged to all students taking lab, clinical, field experience, or practicum courses.
+- Tuition Deposit: A non-refundable \$100 tuition deposit is required for the follow programs: Dental Assisting, Dental Hygiene, Diagnostic Medical Sonography, Nursing (RN & LPN-RN Option), Orthopaedic Technology (Degree & Certificate), Paramedic Emergency Medicine, Radiation Therapy (Degree & Certificate), and Radiologic Technology and will be applied toward tuition in the first semester. - Comprehensive Fee: \$25 per credit hour (Supports Student Center, Student Activities and Organizations, Wellness Center, Athletics, Health Services, and Campus Safety.) - Academic Instruction Fee: - An Academic Instruction Fee for credit courses is charged to all students taking lab, clinical, field experience, or practicum courses.
 This fee will be calculated by subtracting the number of lecture hours from the number of credit hours and multiplying the remainder by \$110 for each course.
 (See example below.)
 This fee will be added to the normal tuition charge for that course.
 No academic instruction fee will be charged for co-ops and internships.

-Example: BIOL 195C A&P I (Lecture) 3 (Lab) 2 (Credit) 4 4 - 3 = 1 x 110 = \$110
+Example: BIOL 195C A&P I (Lecture) 3 (Lab) 2 (Credit) $4 - 3 = 1 \times 110 = 110